 You can also activate the WordPress debug log to record all of those warnings and faults to a file on your server if you wish to save them.

-To write the log to a different location on your server, you may provide a custom file path alternatively.
+To write the log to a different location on your server, you may alternatively provide a custom file path.

 If you don’t want errors on your sites to be publicly shown but instead store them to the log-in HTML, The WP DEBUG DISPLAY constant may also be used to maintain debug mode while disabling message display on your website.